charles01pd2018/pomo-fomo/README.md

 * [x] Synchronized video streaming utilizing Twilio Progammable Video and Web Sockets
 * [x] Reactive page to reflect various state changes
 * [x] Logout functionality for partipants to leave the study room

-## Video Walkthrough

-Here's a walkthrough of the implemented code: